-The Barcelona star came to the rescue after the host nation had fallen behind at the Arena de Sao Paulo in Thursday's World Cup opener.Two goals from Neymar and a late Oscar strike inspired Brazil to a 3-1 comeback victory over Croatia in the opening game of the 2014 World Cup.
+The Barcelona star came to the rescue after the host nation had fallen behind at the Arena de Sao Paulo on Thursday nightTwo goals from Neymar and a late Oscar strike inspired Brazil to a 3-1 comeback victory over Croatia in the opening game of the 2014 World Cup.

-The host nation fell behind to an early own goal from Marcelo, before the tournament's poster boy was perhaps fortunate to be just yellow carded after catching Luka Modric in the throat with a stray arm.
+The host nation fell behind to an early own goal from Marcelo, before Neymar was perhaps fortunate to be shown just a yellow card after catching Luka Modric in the throat with a stray arm.

-Soon after, the 22-year-old equalized with a fine 25-yard effort on his left foot, before converting a controversial second-half penalty after Dejan Lovren was ruled to have brought down Fred.
+Soon after, the 22-year-old levelled with a fine 25-yard effort on his left foot, before converting a controversial second half penalty after Dejan Lovren was adjudged to have brought down Fred.

-While Brazil had the luxury of naming the same side that started last year's Confederations Cup final triumph over Spain, Croatia was without suspended striker Mario Mandzukic, leaving Nikica Jelavic to lead the line in his absence.
+While Brazil had the luxury of naming the same side that started last year's Confederations Cup final success over Spain, Croatia were without suspended striker Mario Mandzukic, leaving Nikica Jelavic to lead the line in his absence.

-Also without injured left back Danijel Pranjic, Croatia fired the first shot as Mateo Kovacic steered an effort wide in the first minute.
+Also without injured left-back Danijel Pranjic, Croatia fired the first shot in anger as Mateo Kovacic steered an effort wide in the first minute.

-Olic galloped down the left wing in space before crossing for Jelavic, and although he could only scuff a left-footed shot, his effort was inadvertently steered in by Marcelo from 6 yards.
+Olic galloped down the left wing in space before crossing for Jelavic, and although he could only scuff a left-foot shot, his effort was inadvertently steered in by Marcelo from six yards.

-Brazil's initial response was frantic and anxious, but it soon found its rhythm, with Neymar's run to the byline and subsequent center causing panic, and almost the equalizer, as Oscar saw a 20-yard left-footed effort superbly saved by Pletikosa after Croatia failed to clear its lines.
+Brazil's initial response was frantic and anxious, but they soon found their rhythm, with Neymar's run to the byline and subsequent centre causing panic, and almost the equaliser, as Oscar saw a 20-yard left-foot effort superbly saved by Pletikosa after Croatia failed to clear their lines.

-Croatia's promising start was undone in the 29th minute, though, as Oscar, who did superbly in a cluster of players to find Neymar, watched his teammate trickle a left-footed strike past Pletikosa and in off the inside of the post from 25 yards.
+Croatia's promising start was undone in the 29th minute, though, as Oscar, who did superbly in a cluster of players to find Neymar, watched his team-mate trickle a left-foot strike past Pletikosa and in off the inside of the post from 25 yards.

-A lull was inevitable following half an hour of mayhem, but it lasted longer than expected.
-Although Brazil shaded the early stages of the second half, the best it had to show for it was a Dani Alves free kick that sailed over.
+A lull was inevitable following half an hour of mayhem, but it lasted longer than expected, and although Brazil shaded the early stages of the second half, the best they had to show for it was a Dani Alves free-kick that sailed over.

-That was until the referee pointed to the spot after Oscar's ball to Fred brought about slight contact from Lovren.
+That was until Nishimura pointed to the spot after Oscar's ball to Fred brought about slight contact from Lovren.

-A sublime Oscar cross nearly brought about Brazil's third goal, only for Luiz to head over, while at the other end Croatia's hard luck was summed up by Ivan Perisic's disallowed goal, ruled out because of Olic's contact with Cesar that appeared minimal.
+A sublime Oscar cross nearly brought about Brazil's third goal, only for Luiz to head over, while at the other end Croatia's hard luck was summed up by Ivan Perisic's disallowed goal, ruled out because of Olic's minimal contact with Cesar.

-Modric and Vedran Corluka both went close as well, as Croatia mounted a late charge, but Oscar's composed finish capped a stunning performance from the midfielder, as the host opened the World Cup with victory.
+Modric and Vedran Corluka both went close as well, as Croatia mounted a late charge, but Oscar's composed finish capped a stunning performance from the midfielder, as the hosts opened the World Cup with a victory.